CyberFlameGO/svnpython/Doc/library/os.rst

 .. function:: write(fd, str)

-   Write the string *str* to file descriptor *fd*.
+   Write the bytestring in *str* to file descriptor *fd*.
 Return the number of bytes actually written.

    Availability: Unix, Windows.